minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 900311     ScheduleRequest    crisis_room            A scheduled task was created.
 C 900312     ScheduleRequest    crisis_room            A scheduled task was updated.
 U 900313     ScheduleRequest    crisis_room            A scheduled task was deleted.
 D 900401     Boefje             katalogus              A boefje was created.
-C
-900402     Boefje             katalogus              A boefje was updated.
+C 900402     Boefje             katalogus              A boefje was updated.
 U 900403     Boefje             katalogus              A boefje was deleted.
-D 900404     Boefje             katalogus              A KATalogus error occured                   E
+D 900404     Boefje             katalogus              A KATalogus error occurred                  E
 ========== ================== ====================== =========================================== =====